The Frances Shimer Record: October 1929

 And darkness again on earth descends;

-A soft mist falls, the world doth sleep
+A soft mist falls, the world doth

 In silence, under the sky so deep.